golu360/Handwritten_Digit_Recognition_NN/README.md

 Network.py contains all the source code about the implementation of Schocastic Gradient Desecent and the Network.

 MNIST_Loader.py simply loads the MNIST Digit Data and splits it into test,validation and training data.

 Deploy.py executes the recognition process,changes can be made to it accordingly.

-Uses a 784*30*10 NN architecture,where 784 Input Neurons,30 Hidden Neurons and 10 output neurons(1 neuron for each digit (0-9)).
+Uses a 784 x 30 x 10 NN architecture,where 784 Input Neurons,30 Hidden Neurons and 10 output neurons(1 neuron for each digit (0-9)).